CloudwickShared/AWSsessions/ELASTICSEARCH.md

 ```
 Then run `aws firehose create-delivery-stream --delivery-stream-name web-log-ingestion-stream --s3-destination-configuration file://firehose.json`.

-Now you have a configured firehose delivering to S3.
+Now you have a configured firehose for delivering to S3.

 ### Sending logs to the firehose